-- For Passenger Trains, the evolution of the main element of the usage charges is governed by a long term indexation formula based on inflation19 minus 1.1% per annum, meaning these charges have decreased in real terms by -23.3% between 1994 and 2018.
-In addition, the charge per passenger offers a substantial reduction in access costs for the development of new services for new destinations and/or new operators, allowing a considerable saving on launch costs for new services during the sensitive phase of build-up in load factors, thus facilitating market entry for new cross-Channel services. - For operation, maintenance & renewal costs ("OMRC"), the Railway Usage Contract ("RUC") signatories concluded in 2015, with full involvement of railway undertakings concerned (EIL) and under the supervision of the regulatory body, an agreement on the implementation of RUC provisions on operating costs for a 5-year cycle 2015-2019.
-This agreement offers 5 year stability and visibility on railway network costs20, with stabilised renewals contributions, and introducing a variable element relating to operating performance, while catering for the involvement of all passenger train operators, including Eurostar and future new entrants in Open Access, in contractual processes.
-For indicative purposes, in 2018 the charge per passenger train shows a reduction in real terms of -0.4% against 2017 and -15% between 2010 and 2018. - For Rail Freight Trains, following an agreement with Governments and rail freight operators in 2007 (Memorandum of Understanding referred to in section 1.2) a single "RUC-OA" tariff grid was established for all rail freight traffic.
-This commitment represents a growth and Open Access effort by Eurotunnel equivalent to the efforts required by both RUC signatories and Governments, and based on the commitment by rail freight operators to grow their own traffic and facilitate traffic development by Open Access operators. - Moreover, following the success of the ETICA initiative in 2013, and in agreement with national and European authorities, Eurotunnel has decided to launch in 2014 a further initiative for the benefit of rail freight services, aiming to intensify substantially its efforts for the development of cross-Channel rail freight.
+- For operation, maintenance & renewal costs ("OMRC"), the Railway Usage Contract ("RUC") signatories concluded in 2015, with full involvement of railway undertakings concerned (EIL) and under the supervision of the regulatory body, an agreement on the implementation of RUC provisions on operating costs for a 5-year cycle 2015-2019.
+This agreement offers 5 year stability and visibility on railway network costs, with stabilised renewals contributions, and introducing a variable element relating to operating performance, while catering for the involvement of all passenger train operators, including Eurostar and future new entrants in Open Access, in contractual processes.
+For indicative purposes, in 2019 the charge per passenger train shows a reduction in real terms of -0.4% against 2018 and -15% between 2010 and 2019. - For Rail Freight Trains, following an agreement with Governments and rail freight operators in 2007 (Memorandum of Understanding referred to in section 1.2) a single "RUC-OA" tariff grid was established for all rail freight traffic.
+This commitment represents a growth and Open Access effort by Eurotunnel equivalent to the efforts required by both RUC signatories and Governments, and based on the commitment by rail freight operators to grow their own traffic and facilitate traffic development by Open Access operators.

+Following the success of the ETICA-Freight initiative in 2013, and in agreement with national and European authorities, Eurotunnel launched in 2014 a further initiative for the benefit of rail freight services, intensifying substantially its efforts for the development of cross-Channel rail freight.
 This initiative for freight 2014 comprises a reduction in access charges for night-time periods for regular traffic (-25% reduction on off-peak night Offer 1 tariffs versus 2013 tariffs, reduction of Friday night down to off-peak tariffs, -33% reduction on the maintenance night Offer 1A tariff versus 2013 tariffs, merger of offers 1A and 1B) and an extension of the ETICA start-up incentives programme (application period extended until 2018, broadened range of eligible traffic categories).